OviSarkar62/BloodLife/README.md

 - Create a .env file in the root directory with the following environment variables:

-1. DB_URL: The connection string for MongoDB.
-If using MongoDB Atlas, you can find this in the cluster details.
+`DB_URL: The connection string for MongoDB.
+If using MongoDB Atlas, you can find this in the cluster details`

-2. JWT_SECRET: A secret value.
+`JWT_SECRET: A secret value`

 - Start the server: